Code-Institute-Submissions/DavidJPWard-BattleBoats_MayResub/README.md

 - The player must first start the game from the main menu after setting the board size and/or number of subs and frigates or leaving them default

-- the player will be prompted for their name, entering it will start the game. the player will be given a game board with '@' symbols denoting subs and '##' denoting frigates, the position of these ships are randomly generated for the player.
+- The player will be prompted for their name, entering it will start the game. the player will be given a game board with '@' symbols denoting subs and '##' denoting frigates, the position of these ships are randomly generated for the player.

-- the player will then be asked to enter an x and y coordinate ranging from 0 to the board size - 1, if a hit is registered the respective coordinates on the board will be marked with an '!' if it misses the board will be marked with an 'X'. the computers chosen coordinates will update simultaneously
+- The player will then be asked to enter an x and y coordinate ranging from 0 to the board size - 1, if a hit is registered the respective coordinates on the board will be marked with an '!' if it misses the board will be marked with an 'X'. the computers chosen coordinates will update simultaneously

 - this continues till all ships have been hit on either board, making the opponent the winner.